This guide explains how to connect to utilities in the UK and pay your bills, plus details of some of the main UK utilities companies.

 Although private companies run the water supply in England and Wales, you are generally restricted to the provider for your region.
 This website can help you find the UK water supplier for your region.

 Because water companies in the UK are regional suppliers, you will need to create a new account with the regional supplier if you move area.

-In 2017, however, the water regulator Ofwat announced the opening of the business water utility markets in England and Wales, allowing businesses, charities and public sector organisations the freedom to choose any water supplier.
+In 2017, however, the water regulator Ofwat announced the opening of the business water utility markets in England and Wales, allowing businesses, charities, and public sector organizations the freedom to choose any water supplier.
 See if your business is eligible.

 You can find out information on how your local water company is performing on the Discover Water website.